 - CT (computed tomography) scan: Uses X-rays to make detailed images of the injured area

 - Bone scans: Uses a small, safe amount of radioactive substance to make detailed images of the affected bones

-Treating Growth Plate Injuries
+How is Growth Plate Injuries treated?

 At the Andrews Institute, we are leaders in pediatric orthopedic care, offering comprehensive, individualized treatment for unique childhood conditions like growth plate injuries.

 After diagnosis, your physician will consult with you and then recommend the best approach for your child.
 Treatment options depend on the nature of the growth plate injury and your child’s age and skeletal development.

 - Activity modification

 - Non-surgical procedure to manually realign the bone, if it’s fractured - learn more about fractures.

 For complex growth plate injuries, surgery may be necessary to realign the bones.

 Growth Plate Injuries Doctors and Providers